Nauru Regional Processing Centre: July 2013: Riot

 In October 2015 Nauru declared that the asylum seekers housed in the detention centre now had freedom of movement around the island.
-Given reports that three women had been raped and numerous other assaults have taken place against asylum seekers it was reported that this might actually increase the amount of danger to them.
+Given reports that three women had been raped and numerous other assaults have taken place against asylum seekers, it was reported that this might actually increase the amount of danger to them.

 November 2016: United States resettlement deal

 In November 2016 it was announced that a deal had been made with the United States to resettle people in detention on Nauru and Manus Islands.
 There is very little public information available about how many of these refugees will be resettled by the United States; initial reports however estimated up to 1,250 refugees would be resettled from Nauru and Manus Island.
-Then-Prime Minister Malcolm Turnbull indicated that the priority is "very much on the most vulnerable", particularly families on Nauru.
+Prime Minister Malcolm Turnbull indicated that the priority is "very much on the most vulnerable", particularly families on Nauru.
 On 27 February 2017, the Australian Department of Immigration and Border Protection told a Senate Estimates Committee that preliminary screening had started as part of the resettlement deal, but officials from the United States Department of Homeland Security had not yet been authorised to start formally vetting applicants.

-February 2019: The Last children off Nauru, "Medevac" bill passed
+February 2019: The Last children off Nauru, Medevac bill passed

 On 3 February 2019, prime minister Scott Morrison announced that the last four families with children left on Nauru were about to leave for the US.
 They would be the last of the more than 200 children who had been held on the island when the Coalition won government in 2013.